Monthly Archives: July 2015

 LATAM Airlines Group, formed through the association of LAN Airlines and TAM Airlines in 2012, has a fleet of more than 300 aircraft and around 53,000 employees.
 With business units in seven countries in South America – Argentina, Brazil, Chile, Colombia, Ecuador, Paraguay and Peru – much work has been made to standardise our policies and cultures so as to embed and consolidate a single LATAM Airlines Group corporate identity.

 Sun Life Financial of Canada has long recognised that our business is based on trust: our customers’ trust in our ability to honour long-term financial promises to them and our shareholders’ trust in the long-term value we create for our customers.
-We earned that trust by making business ethics and prudent governance guiding values for our operations, culture and growth as a company.

 Ethics underpins good corporate governance.
 Developing an ethical corporate culture, therefore, is an important objective for boards.
 Ethical behaviour, as witnessed by numerous corporate scandals, will not manage itself and directors and managers need clear guidance when dealing with ethical dilemmas.
 Decisions taken within an organisation may be made by individuals or groups, but whoever makes them will be influenced by the corporate culture